Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 **Academic skill:** Arcana

 FLUFF.
+Students of arcanology focus on teleportation, invisibility and controlling ailments.

 ### Runic Alteration: Arcane Style

-As a student of Arcanology, select one of the following runic alterations at level 15.
+As a student of arcanology, select one of the following runic alterations at level 15.

-#### ??
+#### Exchange

-??
+When you hit a creature with the altered spell, you may trade any number of stacks of ailments affecting you for the same number of ailments affecting the target hit.
+If you hit multiple creatures with the altered spell, trade with each creature in the sequence of your choice.

 #### Grandiosity